carpentries/instructor-training/learners/demo_lessons.md

 to complete a 5 minute demonstration.
 It is **not** necessary to teach the full episode, or to cover any specific amount of content within the 5 minute period.

-**If your preferred lesson is not on the list or includes only ineligible episodes, please choose a different lesson.**
+**NB: If your preferred lesson is not on the list or includes only ineligible episodes, please choose a different lesson.**
 If you believe you have a lesson or episode that should be eligible but is not on the list, please email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).